chris-kelly/r-stuff/slack.messenger/README.md

 # slack.messenger

-Send messages via incoming webhook to slack users or channels
+This is an R package holding functions to Send messages via incoming webhook to slack users or channels.

+To use the package, you will need an incoming webhook setup of slack.
+You can do this by following thse steps: <a href="https://slack.com/intl/en-gb/help/articles/115005265063-incoming-webhooks-for-slack">see this link"</a>

+## Sending a message

-Once you have your webhook set up on slack (<a href="https://slack.com/intl/en-gb/help/articles/115005265063-incoming-webhooks-for-slack">see this link"</a>), writing messages from R is as easy as:
+Once you have your webhook set up on slack (), writing messages from R is as easy as:

 ```
 write_to_slack(param_list = list(text = 'Hello world', channel = '#slackR'))
 ```

 <img src="https://raw.githubusercontent.com/chris-kelly/r-stuff/master/slack.messenger/inst/readme_pics/Picture_3.png"></img>

 (By default, the `write_to_slack()` function uses the URL loaded as the environment variable `SLACK_WEBHOOK_URL`, but you can specify this manually in the function)

+## Adding custom parameters

 The parameter list is flexible, and can accomdate attachments too, e.g.: